Are electric vehicles the future of the transportation industry?

 The future of mobility to solve the resource and pollution problem of the planet will have to be diversified, or it will only shift our actual political and issues of sustainability to new ones with as significant consequences as before.

-One last thing I would like you to wonder about, why do you think EVs emerged exactly when the planet started to understand that with the rare fraction of fossil fuel the whole world would be depending even more on the few countries still able to supply petrol?
+Here is what Thomas DAL, Dean, Strate School of Design says, “I’m wondering why EVs emerged exactly when the planet started to understand that with the rare fraction of fossil fuel!
+The world would depend more on the few countries that can still supply petrol.